-The support of charitable trusts and foundations has over the last forty years allowed the Brewery to become embedded within its community – not only offering remarkable artistic experiences and learning opportunities – but impacting on the health and well being of residents and on the prosperity of the region.
+The support of charitable trusts and foundations has for nearly fifty years enabled Brewery Arts to become embedded within its community – not only offering remarkable artistic experiences and learning opportunities – but impacting on the health and well-being of residents and on the prosperity of the region.

-We offer a broad and accessible creative learning programme that engages with over 1,000 adults and young people every year.
-We have acquired a strong reputation for our work with young people, which has expanded recently to include older people and adults with physical and learning disabilities.
+Now embracing digital as well as more traditional approaches, our broad and accessible creative learning programme engages with over 1,000 adults and young people every year.
+We have also acquired a strong reputation for our innovative outreach work with young people, older people and adults with physical and learning disabilities.

 The Brewery is both a charity and a company limited by guarantee.
-Only 13% of our annual turnover of £3 million comes from Arts Council England and local authority grants.
-The rest is generated though ticket sales, course fees, an internal endowment fund, commercial revenue generated from our bars and catering and fundraising.
+Less than 15% of our annual turnover of £2.6 million comes from Arts Council England and local authority grants.
+The rest is generated through ticket sales, course fees, an internal endowment fund, commercial revenue generated from our bars and catering, and last but not least, from fundraising.

 - Creative learning and community outreach

 To illustrate the kind of work generously supported by trusts and foundations here are a few recent examples.

 - Our Digital Future Major contributions from the Garfield Weston Foundation, the Foyle Foundation, the Brewery Arts Centre Endowment Trust and others trusts and major donors have contributed over £190,000 towards this major capital project, which includes the refurbishment of two digital auditoria, the creation of a new digital hub/screening lounge centred on talent development, the refurbishment and digital upgrade of our other creative spaces and the installation of live streaming equipment.

 - These generous contributions leveraged a further £680,000 of investment from Arts Council England, South Lakeland District Council, Kendal Town Council, two major donors and deliver a successful public appeal.

 CREATIVE LEARNING AND COMMUNITY OUTREACH